 Once inside your course, you will be able to edit via the Edit mode located in the lower right panel.

 Coursetune allows copy / paste and cut / paste functionality to the following design elements:

 - C-layer elements

-You can make these copies within or between level-4 objects.
+You can make these copies within or between courses.
 The mappings, wherever possible, will also go with the pasted items.
 The general rule is that the mappings that are in common to both the source of the cut/copy and the destination of the paste, can be pasted with the item.

 To access the copy/cut/paste menu, perform the equivalent action of a right-click on the item (the keyboard command Ctrl-click works on both PC and Mac).